rastersoft/autovala/wiki/Using-Autovala.md

         autovala cmake

 Now you can go to the INSTALL folder and type 'cmake ..' to generate the makefiles for compile your project.
-You can also use *cmake .. -DBUILD_VALADOC=ON* to add Valadoc support; but remember that this is still an experimental feature that relies on some changes to the cmake for vala package, so it's possible that it doesn't work for you yet.
+You can also use *cmake .. -DBUILD_VALADOC=ON* to add Valadoc support; but if you are using Ubuntu 12.10, maybe you should try to compile Valadoc from scratch, because it seems to be a bug in the version shipped from Canonical (more on this in the [tricks section](tricks)).

 Since it's very common to call those two commands, one after the other, you can just use: